inspec/inspec-aws/docs-chef-io/content/aws_security_groups.md

 end
 ```

-**Pass entry resource data from security groups to the singular resource for testing.**
+Pass entry resource data from security groups to the singular resource for testing:

 Use the `security_group_objects` resource to pass resource data to the singular resource for testing.
 This method uses local in-memory caching for quicker execution of large sets of test cases.